Leadership Team

 Chris Elisara

-Dr. Chris Elisara is the director of the Creation Care Task Force for the World Evangelical Alliance, the world’s third largest historic Christian organization with 600 million members and national alliances in over 129 countries.
-In this role Dr. Elisara represents evangelicals at the United Nations and other international bodies on a wide range of environmental issues including climate change, biodiversity, food systems, and sustainable urbanism.
-In 1996 Dr. Elisara founded the Creation Care Study Program (CCSP), an environmental studies program with campuses in Belize and New Zealand that serves over 25 Christian colleges and universities.
+Dr. Chris Elisara is the World Evangelical Alliance (WEA) Special Envoy for Environment, Climate, and Cities, and the director of the WEA Sustainability Center.
+In this role Dr. Elisara represents evangelicals at the United Nations and other international bodies on a wide range of issues including climate change, biodiversity, food systems, and sustainable urbanism.
+In 1996 Dr. Elisara founded the Creation Care Study Program (CCSP), an environmental studies program in New Zealand that serves over 25 Christian colleges and universities.

-A champion of urban design and placemaking, Dr. Elisara leads the Placemaking Studio for the Ormond Center at Duke Divinity School.
-Dr. Elisara’s urban work includes being a long term member, and former board member of the Congress for the New Urbanism (CNU); co-founder of the CNU Members Christian Caucus; co-founder of the Better Cities Film Festival and UN-Habitat Better Cities Film Festival; and international work through UN-Habitat’s World Urban Campaign (WUC) where in 2020 he was elected as co-chair of WUC’s civil society partners group.
-Dr. Elisara’s faith-based work also includes co-founding the Urban Shalom Society and co-founding the International Council of Faiths for Urbanism (ICFU).
+A champion of urban design and placemaking, Dr. Elisara’s urban work includes being a long term member, and former board member of the Congress for the New Urbanism (CNU); co-founder of the CNU Members Christian Caucus; co-founder of the Better Cities Film Festival and UN-Habitat Better Cities Film Festival; and international work through UN-Habitat’s World Urban Campaign (WUC) where in 2020 he was elected as co-chair of WUC’s civil society partners group.
+Dr. Elisara’s faith-based work also includes co-founding the Urban Shalom Society and Faith for Cities.

 Michael Mata